 Following our roots back to 1889, the College of Nursing has a strong history of success.
-Our programs have expanded to include over 2,700 students in a wide variety of educational programs.
+Our programs have expanded to include nearly 3,000 students in a wide variety of educational programs.
 We are committed to placing students at the center and achieving academic and research excellence in all areas of the college.
 Results of this commitment include:

 1889 - The college was founded